Mutual Coupling Aware Channel Estimation for RIS-Aided Multi-User mmWave Systems: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{model} introduces the system model.
-Section~\ref{MCestimation} details the proposed MC-aware three-stage channel estimation protocol, which includes full CSI estimation for the typical user in Stages~I and~II, and for other users in Stage~III.
+Section~\ref{MCestimation} details the proposed MC-aware three-stage channel estimation protocol.
 This section also presents the MC-unaware channel estimation scheme and an analysis of the pilot overhead and computational complexity.
 The design of phase shift training matrices is presented in Section~\ref{RIS}.
 Section~\ref{simulation} provides simulation results.
 Finally, Section~\ref{conclusion} concludes the paper.